eq

 Goal + constraints

-What success looks like, what must stay true, and what can change.
+What success looks like, what must stay true, what can change.
 We pick the stage that fits.

 02 — Design